UKHomeOffice/clamav-http/README.md

 clamav-notify-cron is responsible for triggering the image mirroring and updating functonality of clamav-notify

 Requires a servce account with permissions to exec into the clamav-notify image

+### clamav-prometheus-exporter

+A metrics endpoint for collecting stats from ClamAV service stats